White House confident they have votes to pass Senate GOP tax plan

 Sen. John Cornyn, R-Texas, the No. 2 Senate Republican, also said Friday they are "confident in the 50" and are trying to build on that, the Associated Press reported.

 If they reach 50 votes exactly, Vice President Pence would be needed to break a tie.
+Once it passes, the bill would go to a conference committee where key Senate members would reconcile it with a House version passed Nov.
+16.

 Unclear is which way Sens.
 Bob Corker, R-Tenn., and Jeff Flake, R-Ariz., will vote on the floor.